FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/service-databases/merged-backend-database.md

 ## Overview
 This document defines the unified database schema that merges the User Service, Quests Service, Social Service, and Meeting Service databases into a single comprehensive backend database.
 This consolidation simplifies data management, reduces cross-service complexity, and improves performance while maintaining clear domain boundaries through table organization.

-**Note**: The Code Event Service database remains separate and is not included in this merge.
+**Note**: The Event Service database remains separate and is not included in this merge.

 -- Enable UUID generation if not already enabled CREATE EXTENSION IF NOT EXISTS "uuid-ossp";